 There are just wayyyy too many churches in Rome to name them separately.
 While teaching abroad in Italy a few years ago I made sure to do my due diligence and run around seeing as many as possible.
 Although if I had to pick ONE, it would be Sant’Ignazio for the ceiling.

 Read more: Monday in Rome, Part I: Church Hopping

 While all the other examples on here are from Europe, this was is all South American.
 Zipaquirá hands down wins the “most unusual” award because the church is in an old salt mine.

-Like Rome, there is too much going on in this Renaissance city to name all the great churches individually, but here is a fantastic overview list of some of my favs!
+Like Rome, there is too much going on in this Renaissance city to name all the great churches individually, but CLICK HERE for a fantastic overview list of some of my favs!

 I may not be religious, but I appreciate churches are architectural wonders!
 You can check out my perspective on some churches in Barcelona. https://retratonz.com/2016/08/22/my-perspective/ Great article.
 Cheers!